 - repayment of long-term and short-term indebtedness;

 - working capital;

 - securities repurchase programs;

+- financing of cash contingent liabilities;

 - investments in, or extensions of credit to, our subsidiaries; and

 - financing of possible acquisitions.

 When a particular series of securities is offered, the applicable prospectus supplement will set forth our intended use for the net proceeds received from the sale of those securities.
 Pending application for specific purposes, the net proceeds may be invested in short-term marketable securities.